 Once you have outlined your contract management processes, you will need to implement your plan before you can start using it.
 This includes deploying contract management software to help you to execute contract-related tasks, as well as migrating your contracts to a centralized repository.

-A crucial part of your implementation plan is onboarding – making sure everyone involved understand your vision and objectives for contract management and is comfortable with the tools they will be using.
+A crucial part of your implementation plan is onboarding – making sure everyone involved understands your vision and objectives for contract management and is comfortable with the tools they will be using.

 3. Pre-contract stage

 Now that you have your contract management foundation set up, you can begin to implement it for new contracts.
 That means developing new contracts or implementing boilerplate agreements for more standard situations.
-They key challenge of this stage of contract management is developing a specific document that will deliver what you need and reduce your risks.
+The key challenge of this stage of contract management is developing a specific document that will deliver what you need and reduce your risks.

 For standard situations, this stage may be as simple as finding the right contract type, entering the relevant information and perhaps making a few tweaks.
 More unusual or complex contracting scenarios may require the development of a whole new document.
 Developing a contract from scratch can be made easier by looking at other agreements that might be applicable and adapting those terms.
 Leverage ChatGPT or another GPT-3 technology to speed up specific steps of drafting and contract creation.
 Don’t forget to carry over any important requirements such as compliance obligations or branding standards.
 Once you have agreed on the terms and developed your contract, e-signatures can keep things moving.

 4. Handover stage